fish2000/CLU/README.md

-* [`naming`][clu.naming]: functions for determining the names of things (even module constants and other random things that generally lack things like `__name__` attributes) and for the importing and exporting of things by “qualified names” – for instance, you can use `naming.qualified_import(…)` to import a class [`CurveSet`][instakit.processors.curves.CurveSet] from its package [`instakit.processors.curves`][instakit.processors.curves] by doing `CurveSet = qualified_import('instakit.processors.curves.CurveSet')`, which that may be handier for you than composing and hard-coding an `import` statement.
+* [`naming`][clu.naming]: functions for determining the names of things (even module constants and other random things that generally lack things like `__name__` attributes) and for the importing and exporting of things by “qualified names” – for instance, you can use `naming.qualified_import(…)` to import a class [`CurveSet`][instakit.processors.curves.CurveSet] from its package [`instakit.processors.curves`][instakit.processors.curves] by doing:

+        CurveSet = qualified_import('instakit.processors.curves.CurveSet')

+    … which that may be handier for you than composing and hard-coding an `import` statement.
 See also the `nameof(…)` and `moduleof(…)` functions, and the utility functions (e.g. `qualified_name(…)`) and predicates (e.g. `isnative(…)`).
 Most of these functions take literally anything for their argument.